 Peanut Butter Chocolate Chip Bars are thick, chewy treats that taste like a peanut butter cup!

-Oatmeal Fruit Bars are delicious breakfast oatmeal bars or dip them in chocolate for a tasty, energy boosting dessert!
+Enjoy Oatmeal Fruit Bars as delicious, energy boosting breakfast oatmeal bars or dip them in dark or milk chocolate for dessert on special occasions!

 Almond Flour Cookie Bars are soft, flourless cookies swirled with melted chocolate chips.
 Naturally gluten free and Passover friendly!